micro-ROS/micro-ROS.github.io/_docs/tutorials/advanced/nuttx/udp_echo/index.md

 ```
 ## PC side

 Open a new console and run a UDP client connect to the port 80 of the NuttX board.
-For this example we are using netcat, on the bottom line you can see on example:
+For this example we are using netcat, on the bottom line you can see an example:

 ```bash
 netcat -u 192.168.1.130 80